-Note 3-Segment and Related Disclosures
+Note 4-Segment and Related Disclosures

 The internal reporting structure used by our chief operating decision maker ("CODM") to assess performance and allocate resources determines the basis for our reportable operating segments.
-Our CODM evaluates operations and allocates resources based on a measure of operating income.
+Our CODM is our Chief Executive Officer, and he evaluates operations and allocates resources based on a measure of operating income.